jimbateson7/jamesbateson.co.uk/src/articles/adding-translations-to-an-eleventy-site.md

 Just looking back over this now, I am debating whether a select is actually the right approach, as the functionality is that of a link.
 For now though, this is the approach.

 ## Content structure

+This was probably the biggest change needed.
+The approach I decided to go with was to completely separate out my English and Spanish content.
+Whilst it creates a fair bit of duplication, it means that there is a clear separation, it allows me finer control over the front matter and also means that my client can add content just for English or Spanish, which is something they are likely to do, if they are for example delivering a workshop, just in Spain.

 ## Data structure